JacobPlaster/ann-writer/README.md

-# Artificial Neural-network writer
+# Machine learning text generator
-A neural network that utilises sk-learn, numpy and nltk in an attempt to generate text in the style of any given training data.
+Machine learning that utilises sk-learn, numpy and nltk in an attempt to generate text in the style of any given training data.
 Written in python3.
 <br>
 <br>
 ### Installing